lhelwerd/rechu/docs/source/commands.md

 data path (specifically receipt files in subdirectories matching the data pattern and data format settings as well as product inventories matching the data products setting).
-Any existing entries corresponding with the filenames are updated with changes in the YAML file, while files that have missing entries are created in the database.
+Any existing entries corresponding with the filenames are updated with changes in the YAML file.
+Additionally, files that have entries that are missing in the database are created there, and product metadata no longer in the YAML inventories is deleted from the database.
 This is a bulk method of synchronizing the database with the YAML files.
+For deleting receipts, see the [delete](#delete) command.

 (delete)=
 ## Delete entries